surveyjs/survey-analytics/docs/get-started-vue.md

 npm install survey-analytics --save
 ```

-SurveyJS Dashboard depends on the <a href="https://github.com/plotly/plotly.js#readme" target="_blank">Plotly.js</a> and <a href="https://github.com/timdream/wordcloud2.js#readme" target="_blank">Wordcloud</a> libraries.
-Wordcloud is used to visualize the Text, Multiple Text, and Comment question types.
-Plotly.js is used to visualize the rest of the question types.
-The command above installs both these libraries as dependencies.
+SurveyJS Dashboard depends on the <a href="https://github.com/plotly/plotly.js#readme" target="_blank">Plotly.js</a> library.
+The command above installs this library as a dependency.

 ## Configure Styles